Forgot login details?

 If you have previously signed a joint WDH tenancy agreement but the other tenant now no longer lives with you,

 under UC you may only receive up to half of your housing costs element.
 For advice on your

 tenancy call our OneCALL team on 0345 8 507 507.

-If you intend to claim UC it is important that you inform us in advance.
+If you need to claim UC in the future it is important that you inform us in advance.
 It is also important to inform the

 and WDH on 0345 8 507 507 of any change in your circumstances as soon as you can, as your